paskozdilar/procman/README.md

 # procman

-Simple gRPC-controlled process manager.
+Simple gRPC-controlled single-process manager.

 ## Usage

-Use procman to start and stop processes on a machine.
-The processes are started with a command and arguments, and can be stopped by executing an RPC call.
+Use procman to start and stop a process on a machine.
+The process is started with the given command and arguments and is restarted if it exits.
+The process can be stopped and restarted using gRPC calls.

 ### Starting procman